-On the reverse side of this letter, you will find a list of policies having to do with student behavior.
+In this handbook, you will find a list of policies having to do with student behavior.
 Please take time with your child to review these policies and to discuss the importance of proper conduct in school.

 We appreciate your support of the School Board in enforcing its discipline policies.
 With your cooperation, we believe that we can provide our students with a learning environment that will promote academic and personal success.